amperka/raspberry-kit/b-plus/README.md

 ## Page 25.
 BLINK
 Step 3 instruction tells the way of saving the file using graphical user interface `File -> Save As`.
 But most likely you don't see theese menus in Thonny.
+In this case follow the sequence:
 ![Image](/b-plus/images/p25-1.png)

-In this case follow the sequence:
+Confirm changes:

 ![Image](/b-plus/images/p25-2.png)

+Then Thonny reboots and you get the full interface:

 ![Image](/b-plus/images/p25-3.png)

 ## Page 41.
 LANDING PAGE
+Several corrections needed in this chapter.

 ## Page 44.
 FEEDBACK